randall-frank/heresy-card-builder/README.md

 XML schema and renderable entities details.

 ###What can they do?
 The Heresy, Python-based toolset is capable of laying out and rendering cards in various forms.
-It is capable of generating individual PNG files for the top and bottom of each card in the deck as well as Letter and A4 format PDF files of the whole deck and the composite PNG file deck images used by Tabletop Simulator from the same XML source.
-The tool has the ability to pad out a card with the bleeding region needed for printing services like makeplayingcards.com.
+It is capable of generating individual PNG files for the top and bottom of each card in the deck as well as Letter and A4 format PDF files of the whole deck and the composite PNG file 'deck' images used by Tabletop Simulator from the same XML source.
+The tool has the ability to generate cards padded out with the bleeding region needed for printing services like makeplayingcards.com.

 ###How do they work?
 The tools work on a 'deck' file, an XML formatted description of a T.I.M.E